Privacy and Data Protection Policy

 7.8 Right to object to processing

-To exercise any of these rights at, any time, you can contact us at mail@hyphadiscovery.com or via the unsubscribe feature in newsletters and related communications you receive from us.
+To exercise any of these rights at, any time, you can contact us at mail@hyphadiscovery.com or via the unsubscribe feature in newsletters and related notifications you receive from us.

-If you register for the newsletters, you will need to provide your name, email address and association (e.g., company) and country plus any additional information voluntarily given.
-By registering for the newsletter, you consent to use of the information you have provided.
-Hypha Discovery Limited will use the information provided for the purposes of administering the newsletter service and for contacting you with any relevant information regarding our services and products.
-The information will be stored securely and will not be shared with third parties.
+If you register for the newsletters, blogs or webinars, you will need to provide your name, email address and association (e.g., company) and country plus any additional information voluntarily given.
+By registering for our scientific communications, you consent to use of the information you have provided.
+Hypha Discovery Limited will use the information provided for the purposes of administering the newsletter service and for contacting you with any relevant information regarding our events, services and products.
+The information will be stored securely as detailed in section 5 of this policy, and will not be shared with third parties.

 The website may contain links to and from websites of our strategic partner(s), conference providers or to related content and publications.
 These websites have their own privacy policies and we do not accept any responsibility or liability for their policies.

-When you visit our website, we use cookies, which are small pieces of information that allow them to maintain your connection to the website.
+When you visit our website, we use cookies.
+Cookies are small text files that are placed on your computer by websites that you visit.
+They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 This website may use cookies for detecting what kind of device you have in order to present content in the best way, for display purposes and/or for other purposes.
 These cookies do not collect or store any personally identifiable information.
 You can refuse the use of cookies.

 How to refuse the use of cookies

-By using this website, you consent to the processing of data about you by Google in the manner and for the purposes set out above.
+By using Hypha Discovery’s website, you consent to the processing of data about you by Google in the manner and for the purposes set out above.
 You may refuse the use of cookies by selecting the appropriate settings in your browser.

 Please contact us if you have any questions or complaints about this Privacy Policy or about how we handle your information by emailing mail@hyphadiscovery.com or in writing to Hypha Discovery Limited, 154B Brook Drive, Milton Park, Oxfordshire, OX14 4SD, United Kingdom.